Taíno mythology: Historiography

-As well, Taino religion developed over time.
-Columbus encountered a situation where the Taino culture of the Xaragua cacicazgo was the most elite, so their religion and values dominated in Hispaniola.
+Taíno religion developed over time.
+Columbus encountered a situation where the Taíno culture of the Xaragua cacicazgo was the most elite, so their religion and values dominated in Hispaniola.
 But this wasn't always the case.
 Just as we can trace an evolution in Island Arawak pottery (shown in the work of Irving Rouse, Samuel Wilson, and others), we can expect a similar process in mythology and religion.

-The duho or chief stool is one of the most sacred objects of elite Taino culture.
+The duho or chief stool is one of the most sacred objects of elite Taíno culture.
 Interestingly, the word itself is not of Arawak origin.
 It comes from Warao duhu, meaning ‘sit, stool.’
 Warao is a language isolate, and its speakers inhabit the Orinoco Delta region, from which Island Arawak speakers originally migrated to settle in the Caribbean.
-As such, we can consider Langberry & Vescelius (2004) who claim that this indicates a possible cultural exchange or point of contact between Warao and Island Arawak speakers, but not an extensive one since there are only a few Warao-origin words in Taino.
-However, though not extensive, the interaction may have been significant, given the resulting ritual importance of the duho for Taino people.
-This is one example of change in Taino religion due to time and encounter.
+As such, we can consider Langberry & Vescelius (2004) who claim that this indicates a possible cultural exchange or point of contact between Warao and Island Arawak speakers, but not an extensive one since there are only a few Warao-origin words in Taíno.
+However, though not extensive, the interaction may have been significant, given the resulting ritual importance of the duho for Taíno people.
+This is one example of change in Taíno religion due to time and encounter.